Scott E. Heckerling, DVM, Medical Director & Co-owner

 Through compassion, education, and respect for the client’s wishes, Dr. Wharrie strives to keep his patients as healthy as possible and his clients as happy as possible.
 Some of his greatest feelings of success come from working with anxious and fear aggressive dogs, and watching them respond positively to his calm and gentle way of medicine.
-He enjoys spending time with his girlfriend,an emergency veterinarian who he met during his first semester of vet school.
-Together, they enjoy exploring their new home state of Massachusetts.
 As time allows, Dr. Wharrie enjoys spending time outdoors participating in activities such as hiking, fishing and kayaking.

 Alexandra C. Shailor, VMD

-Dr. Alexandra C. Shailor is the newest veterinarian to join the Middlesex County Animal Hospital family.
+Dr. Alexandra C. Shailor joined the Middlesex County Animal Hospital team in June of 2017.
 In Dr. Shailor’s time with us she has shown great skill and devotion to her clients.
 Always having loved animals, she told her preschool teacher that she wanted to be a vet when she grew up.
 She first started volunteering at a local vet clinic when she was only 11 years old, and certainly never looked back!

 Dr. Shailor grew up in Beverly, Massachusetts and is happy to be back in New England after living in Pennsylvania for the past few years.
 She attended the University of Massachusetts Amherst for her undergraduate degree in Pre-Veterinary Medicine and went on to attend the University of Pennsylvania where she received her veterinary degree.
 Since joining Middlesex County Animal Hospital, her clients have commended her thoughtful approach to cases and for always going above and beyond the expected care.
 Her passion for animals is made clear by her warm and understanding approach to all patient matters.
 Dr. Shailor is particularly interested in surgery and geriatric care.